Passing Parameters Through URLs

 </a>

-When copying and pasting the form ULR, ensure that the single and double quotes are pasted properly.
-If necessary, you might need to retype the quotes.
+When you copy and paste the form URL, make sure the single and double quotes are correct.
+If needed, you might have to retype the quotes.

 For more information about URL Parameters, see Tips for Passing Parameters Through URLs and Website URL Parameters